 13. Pelga Waterfalls

 Local People of Tura like spending their weekends at Pelga Waterfalls.
-In addition to being a remarkable spot for fishing and picnics, it's known for its untamed terrain and strong water flow all through the wet season.
+In addition to being a remarkable spot for fishing and picnics, this waterfall in Meghalaya is known for its untamed terrain and strong water flow all through the wet season.
 The place offers the best places for rest and beautiful viewpoints.
 It's a family-friendly waterfall to go on with a dash of excitement.

 14. Tyrshi Falls